 There are several form of this bacteria.

-Normally shigellosis will run its course in about 5 to 7 days.
-If any of your swimming pool or spa users become ill from shigella, it means that they have ingested contaminated water from your facility.
-Fortunately for us though, this bacteria can be effectively controlled by chlorine and other pool and spa chemicals.
+Normally Shigellosis will run its course in about 5 to 7 days.
+If any of your swimming pool or spa users become ill from Shigella, it means that they have ingested contaminated pool water from your facility.
+Fortunately for us though, this bacteria can be effectively controlled by chlorine and other pool and spa disinfecting chemicals.

 The only good thing about this type of waterborne disease, is that it is easily controlled with chlorine at normal levels.
 However the elimination of this bacteria is not instant if there is a fecal accident in your pool.
 You must allow enough time for complete disinfection.
 For diarrheal stools, this is a 24 hour period.
 More on this later.

 Fecal related illnesses are very serious because they can cause other health problems as well.
 There are two more very serious waterborne illnesses that I must mentioned here.
-The first is called adenovirus.
-This particular waterborne illness is the most common caused of respiratory health problems.
+The first is called Adenovirus.
+This particular waterborne illness or recreational water illness is the most common caused of respiratory health problems.
 There is a good chance that it is also responsible for causing other illnesses which include: